thecarp/dactyl-keyboard/doc/configuration.md

 to harmonize with other settings.
 For example, if you specify `central-housing`, the application will not check whether you have enabled the central housing itself, and will not automatically enable it.

+Note that although custom bodies can be defined, they should not be named in a `body` setting, because they are formed entirely from parts of the predefined bodies named above.